 What do I need to know?

-As a charity marketer, you don’t need to know everything about the new legislation but you need to be aware of certain key points.
+As a charity marketer, you don’t need to know everything about the legislation but you need to be aware of certain key points.

 Principle-based not rule-based

-The Data Protection Act 1998 was a principle-based legal structure and the GDPR continues that approach.
+The old Data Protection Act 1998 was a principle-based legal structure and the GDPR continues that approach.
 This means that rather than a set of rigid rules, the law gives broad principles that will be applied differently by different organisations depending on their circumstances.

 Here are the six data protection principles contained in the GDPR: